-India has long stood outside the nonproliferation regime and this initiative raises questions about whether a partial solution can be beneficial or detrimental.
-Some considerations include cohesion within the Nuclear Suppliers Group, effect on non-nuclear weapon member states of the NPT, potential missed opportunities to strengthen the nuclear nonproliferation regime, and whether U.S. nuclear cooperation might in any way assist, encourage, or induce India to manufacture nuclear weapons, in possible violation of our Article I obligation under the NPT.
+India's status outside the nonproliferation regime raises possible concerns that the nuclear agreement could negatively affect nuclear nonproliferation efforts.
+Some considerations include cohesion within the NSG, effect on non-nuclear weapon member states of the NPT, potential missed opportunities to strengthen the nuclear nonproliferation regime, and whether U.S. nuclear cooperation might in any way assist, encourage, or induce India to manufacture nuclear weapons, in possible violation of our Article I obligation under the NPT.

 NSG Cohesion.
-Cohesion within the Nuclear Suppliers Group (NSG) is critical to effective implementation of export controls.
+Cohesion within the NSG is critical to effective implementation of export controls.
 As noted earlier, the NSG has followed the U.S. lead on requiring full-scope safeguards as a condition of nuclear supply.
 During the September 8, 2005 hearing, House International Relations Committee Chairman Henry Hyde noted that "Many of us are strong supporters of the NSG and would not want to see it weakened or destroyed."
 Chairman Hyde asked whether the administration could assure the Committee that